madhaven/proTracker/README.md

   * a timeout that pulls up the Menu page after a minute
   * Export to excel functionality
 * Logging was implemented to track issues across devices
+* Migration Services were added to automatically handle DB versions
+  Migrations became a necassity when Habit tracking features were planned and it required the db to be automatically updated
+  with a lack of test cases, the efficacy of this logic can be glitchy

 ## Future